A Guide to Car Loans & Interest Rates in Malaysia

 • Latest three months payslip

-Generally, there are two types of car loans and the interest rate may vary as it depends on the base rate, the bank you choose and if you are getting a new car or a used car.
+Generally, there are two types of car loans.
+The interest rates may vary between these two as it depends on the base rate, the bank you choose, and if you are getting a new car or a used car.

 1. Fixed rate loans: The interest rate and monthly installments stay the same throughout the loan period.